Ann Swinburne Munroe: Career

 She also sang in concert settings, and wore gowns by Lady Duff-Gordon.
 According to a Count of Luxemberg reviewer: Ann Swinburne not only looks like Angele, but her voice is of excellent quality, and she uses it with skill and discretion, and in addition acts extremely well.With her career, she once had explained in an interview about her luck as well as her luck at not being in the musical The Man from Cook's:Why, I've been lucky all my life.
 I was even lucky in having typhoid fever.
-I thought It was most dreadful that I should fall ill and have to give up a leading part... but when a week or two after its New York premiere the piece was sent to the storehouse, I just turned over and thanked my lucky stars that I was saved from all the disappointments that go with such an experience.She was later a director of G. Schirmer, Inc., a music publishing company, from 1919-1964.
+I thought It was most dreadful that I should fall ill and have to give up a leading part... but when a week or two after its New York premiere the piece was sent to the storehouse, I just turned over and thanked my lucky stars that I was saved from all the disappointments that go with such an experience.She was later a director at G. Schirmer, Inc., a music publishing company, from 1919 to 1964.
 She was instrumental as a supporter of the early careers of composers Samuel Barber and Gian Carlo Menotti.

 Personal life

 Ann Ditchburn married three times.
-Her first husband was Rudolph Edward Schirmer; they married in 1916 and he died in 1919, leaving her a significant estate.
-They had a son, Rudolph.
+Her first husband was Rudolph Edward Schirmer Sr.; they married in 1916 and he died in 1919, leaving her a significant estate.
+They had a son, Rudolph Edward Schirmer Jr..
 Her second husband was stockbroker John Philip Benkard; they married in 1921 and he died in 1929.
 They had a son, J. Philip Benkard.
 Her third husband was retired financier Charles Andrews Munroe; they married in 1949 in Monte Carlo, and she moved to the Bahamas with him in 1955.
 He died there in 1957.
 She died in 1973, at the age of 87, at a hospital in Nassau.